Modern Languages (Spanish with German) BA (Hons) – 2023 entry

 Why choose this course

-Our flexible BA Modern Languages (Spanish with German) programme trains world-class language experts.
 You will need an A-level or equivalent in at least one of the languages, but you can take one of them ab initio.
-You’ll study both Spanish and German to a high level, be taught in and gain near-native fluency in both languages and develop your understanding of how languages work, with the opportunity to focus more on one language in the final year.
+You will study both Spanish and German to a high level, be taught in and gain near-native fluency in both languages and develop your understanding of how languages work.

 What you will study

-This course will improve your practical language skills and allow you to acquire a strong understanding of how languages work.
+Our BA (Hons) Modern Languages (Spanish with German) course will improve your practical language skills and allow you to gain a strong understanding of how languages work.

-You will have the opportunity to study translation modules, gaining an insight into various aspects of the translation profession, including subtitling and interpreting.
-You will also learn about the cultures and societies of the countries where your chosen languages are spoken in interactive modules taught in the target language.
+You’ll have the opportunity to study translation modules in each year of your course.
+You’ll also learn about the cultures and societies of the countries where your chosen languages are spoken in interactive modules taught in the target language.

 The course includes a Professional Training placement abroad, giving you the choice between work, study, or a combination of the two.